beaverDamDemo/nextjs-movie-discovery-app/README.md

 - light-dark theme not working correctly
 - tests
 - docker hot reload keeps not working.
 Maybe has something to do with running it on windows and not WSL
+- maybe call a different api on input change with switchMap and debounceTime

 ## Getting Started